fladd/DataIntegrity/README.md

 >>> 'fb2e150f4424c27596a9403add5fee4fe4789be6'
 ```

-If `write_torrent` is `True`, a .torrent file will be written that can be used with any BitTorrent client to share the data.
+If the optional argument `write_torrent` is `True`, a .torrent file will be written that can be used with any BitTorrent client to share the data.

-### Verify data
+**Verify the data:**
 ```
 >>> import data_integrity